 The CAPM—or Certified Associate in Project Management—certification is designed to help candidates learn the skills necessary for entry-level project management positions.
 It can be the first stepping stone to a career in the field.

-The Certified Associate in Project Management (CAPM)® certification is a credential designed to prepare candidates for entry-level project management positions.
+The Certified Associate in Project Management (CAPM)® certification is a credential designed to demonstrate entry-level project management competency.
 It is administered by the Project Management Institute (PMI), a leading worldwide organization in project management.
-It costs PMI members $225 and $300 for non-members and can be used as a stepping stone to the Project Management Professional (PMP)® certification.
+This certificate can also be used as a stepping stone to the Project Management Professional (PMP)® certification.

-You’ll need to have the following in order to sit for the CAPM exam:
+You’ll need to meet the following requirements to sit for the CAPM exam:

 A high school diploma, GED, associate degree, or equivalent